artcom/artcom.github.io/_drafts/interactive_maps_with_react_and_mapbox.md

   </div
 ```

-##### A feature component needs access to the map object, e.g. to add its data source and layer
+##### A feature component needs access to the map object, e.g. to add its data source and graphical layer
-Add the map object to every child with React.Children.map and React.cloneElement in the render method
+Provide the map object to every child with help of `React.Children.map` and `React.cloneElement`.

 *render()*
 ```js